shariar26868/Junit-Testing/README.md

     </dependency>
 </dependencies>

-// Automation Steps for Practice Web Form
-/*
- * 1. Navigate to the form URL: https://www.digitalunite.com/practice-webform-learners
- * 2. Fill all required fields (e.g., First Name, Last Name, etc.).
- * 3. Upload a file (max size: 2MB).
- * 4. Submit the form.
- * 5. Assert that the success message: "Thank you for your submission!" is displayed.
- */

-// Automation Steps for Guest Registration Form
-/*
- * 1. Navigate to the form URL: https://demo.wpeverest.com/user-registration/guest-registration-form/
- * 2. Fill the following fields:
- *    - Firstname, Lastname, Email, Gender, Date of Birth, Nationality, Phone.
- *    - Country: Select "Bangladesh".
- * 3. Agree to the Terms & Conditions checkbox.
- * 4. Submit the form.
- * 5. Assert that the registration was successful.
- */

-// Running Tests
-/*
- * 1. Open the project in your preferred IDE.
- * 2. Run the JUnit tests:
- *    - Each test is annotated with @Test and @Order.
- * 3. Monitor the browser interactions.
- * 4. Check the console output for validation of success messages.
- */

-// Troubleshooting
-/*
- * Common issues and their resolutions:
- *
- * 1. Element Not Found:
- *    - Use WebDriverWait to handle delayed loading elements.
- *    - Inspect the webpage to confirm element locators.
- *
- * 2. Driver Mismatch:
- *    - Ensure that the browser and driver versions match.
- *    - Update the driver and add it to the PATH if needed.
- */
+Automation Steps

+Practice Web Form

+Navigate to the form URL: Practice Web Form.

+Input all required fields, such as First Name, Last Name, etc.

+Upload a file (Maximum size: 2MB).

+Submit the form.

+Assert that the success message: "Thank you for your submission!" is displayed.

+Guest Registration Form

+Navigate to the form URL: Guest Registration Form.

+Input the following fields:

+First Name, Last Name, User Email, Gender, Date of Birth, Nationality, and Phone.

+Select "Bangladesh" for Country.

+Agree to the Terms & Conditions checkbox.

+Submit the form.

+Assert that the registration is successful.

+Running Tests

+Open the project in your preferred IDE.

+Run the JUnit tests:

+Each test is annotated with @Test and @Order.

+Monitor browser interactions during the test execution.

+Check the console output for validation of success messages.

+Troubleshooting

+Common Issues

+Element Not Found:

+Use WebDriverWait to handle delayed loading elements.

+Inspect the webpage to confirm element locators are correct.

+Driver Mismatch:

+Ensure that the browser and WebDriver versions match.

+Update the WebDriver and add it to the system PATH if necessary.

+Notes

+For detailed documentation, refer to the official Selenium WebDriver Documentation and JUnit 5 User Guide.